Chapter Two of The Story of Rick and Marla’s Wedding Aboard the

 So let's visualize the scene from Marla's point of view.
 After arriving at

-party alone with Mara, Sam, and Marissa waiting for the show to come on.
+party alone with Mara, Sam, and Marissa waiting for the show to begin.

-She didn't know about my socks and shoes adventure.
-She didn't know about
+Marla did not know about my socks and shoes adventure.
+Marla didn't know about

 missing aunt and mother either.
-All she knew was we were running late!
-And the
+All Marla knew was we were running late!

-wedding coordinator made things tougher by asking her every five minutes
+wedding coordinator didn't make anything easier by asking her every five minutes

-where the heck was her groom as if Marla had some way of knowing.
-She was
+where the heck was her groom.
+As if Marla had some way of knowing!

 beginning to wonder where I was herself.

-Meanwhile I had left on my wild goose chase without explaining to the
+Meanwhile I had left on my panicked search for Mary and Lynn without explaining to the

-increasingly jittery Marla.
-Then someone told her there was a rumor I had gone to look for my
+Then finally there was some news.
+Someone told Marla there was a rumor I had gone to look for my

 mother.

 This sounded preposterous to Marla.
-What did Rick need his mother for?
+Where was Rick's mother?
 It was quarter till 2!
 The wedding

 Then someone said the best men Tom and Mike were missing too.
 They were

 supposed to be looking for Rick!
-Why would they be looking for Rick?
+Now why would they be looking for Rick?

-holding her bouquet without any clue what was really going on.
+holding her bouquet of flowers without any clue what was really going on.
 The

 first thing that crossed her mind when the rumor hit that Tom and Mike were